Are you vulnerable to union organizing?

 The oldest Millennials are now moving into leadership positions.
 As Gen Z becomes a larger portion of the workforce, they are rapidly bringing their unique perspectives about organizational culture and the role of leadership into the workplace.
 Gen Z is even more activist than Millennials, so many are pursuing unionization and demanding organizational social, and not just environmental, responsibility.
 They are conscious consumers who deeply care about what their work produces.
 The global 2021 Multigenerational Workforce Study reports the following about Gen Z.

 Notice that Gen Z is very focused on organizational culture and leadership styles.
-Employee resignation is a viable option for Gen Z when leadership doesn't have soft skills, and the organization is not human-centered
+Employee resignation is a viable option for Gen Z when leadership doesn't have soft skills, and the organization is not human-centered.

-toxic culture impacts all generations of workers.
+A toxic culture impacts all generations of workers.
 No company wants a toxic culture, but it can develop through leadership negligence.
 A toxic workplace is one in which employees don't have a voice, work for managers who violate their trust, can't achieve work-life balance because of work rules, aren't recognized or rewarded, and can't participate in an internal mobility process.
 Employees are second to customers.
 There is poor communication throughout the employee experience.

 The global 2021 Multigenerational Workforce Study found that 68 percent of Gen Z surveyed think Baby Boomers will be the most challenging to work with.
 The number goes up to 80 percent if employed.
 They believe Baby Boomers don't understand technology, are old-fashioned and resistant to change, elitist, and hierarchal.
 The number one challenges they face in the workplace are: